ci-and-cd/maven-build/README.md

 need to be used together with `site` profile of build-site module.

 clirr
-> activate by set property 'site' to 'true'
+> activate by set property 'clirr' to 'true'

 sonar
 > activate by set property 'sonar' to 'true'